Agricultural adaptation: Scaling-up the adoption of rainwater harvesting techniques

 C) Goal – control: No goal set and recorded by enumerator.

-In villages in the in-person monitoring treatment, the timing of the goal setting treatments are varied to either before or after the in person monitoring is announced.
+In villages where monitoring was announced in advance, the timing of the goal setting treatments are varied to either before or after the in person monitoring is announced.

 Experimental Design Details